Teach your child tips to take good care of his teeth

 The toothbrush section of a supermarket or a pharmacy is a confusing place.
 There are so many different types of toothbrushes available, how do you choose the right one?

-For children, choose a toothbrush with a smaller head and soft bristles.
+For children, choose a toothbrush with a smaller head and soft, tightly-packed bristles.
 The mouths of children are not as large as those of adults; a smaller-head brush will be able to reach into the back sections better.
 Soft bristles are gentler on the gums.

-An electric toothbrush can be helpful for children with less manual dexterity, for example, children with special needs.
+Whether using an electric or manual toothbrushing, correct positioning of the bristles at the gumline is the most important factor.
+An electric toothbrush can be helpful for children with less manual dexterity, like for children with special needs.

-Fluoride in toothpaste protects your child’s teeth from tooth decay by strengthening it.
+Fluoride in toothpaste protects your child's teeth from tooth decay by strengthening it.
 Fluoridated toothpaste containing at least 1000ppm fluoride prevents tooth decay.
-However, children can get fluorosis on permanent teeth from swallowing too much fluoride toothpaste.
+However, children may get fluorosis on permanent teeth from swallowing too much fluoride toothpaste at a very young age.
 Fluorosis results in a change in colour or texture of the teeth.

 Flossing is an important step in dental health.
 It is the only thing that can effectively clean in-between the teeth.
-Start your child on this path early and let him develop it as a good lifelong habit.
+Start your child on this path early and let them develop it as a good lifelong habit.
 Young children do not have the dexterity to carry out flossing.
-You can help your child floss his teeth once every day.
-Watch a video on how to help your child floss his teeth
+You can help your child floss their teeth once every day.
+Watch a video on how to help your child floss their teeth here.

 First, the dentist will discuss oral hygiene and dietary habits with you to ensure that you are doing the right thing for your child at home.